iliaslamrpou/knapsack/README.md

 # Knapsack Solver
-This repository contains C++ code about the knapsack 0-1 problem <br/>
+This repository contains tools and solvers about the knapsack 0-1 problem <br/>
+For all the tools the C++ code is included on the repository<br/>

-The generator folder contains two very helpful tools to create one knapsack 0-1 problem or a pack of problems<br/>
+The ***generator folder*** contains two very helpful tools to create one knapsack 0-1 problem or a pack of problems<br/>
 The problems can solved using 6 algorithms: <br/>

 - **Greedy approach**<br/>